childhood trauma image.jpg

 Couple Shame.jpg

 • 4.
 The toll on our intimate relationships.
-The more I work as a couples therapist, the more I am convinced that we are trying to finish childhood with our intimate partner.
+The more I work as a couples therapist, the more I am convinced that we are trying to finish childhood in our intimate relationships.
 “I married my mother” or “I married my father” is really true.
 We have this way of unconsciously matching with partners who represent a parental figure.
-In another blog post, I lay out the various relational styles we assume with our partners.